vuejs/vuepress/changelog-unpublished/1.9/index.md

 ### Context API

-VuePress's configuration can also be a function, while its first parameter is the current [app context](https://vuepress.vuejs.org/plugin/context-api.html#context-api):
+VuePress’s configuration can also be a function, while its first parameter is the current [app context](https://vuepress.vuejs.org/plugin/context-api.html#context-api):

 ```ts
 import { defineConfig } from "vuepress/config";